-MAC members volunteer their time and expertise to review OI Foundation publications, and to advise the OI Foundation’s CEO, staff and Board of Directors on the implications of new research discoveries and new medicines or treatments related to OI.
-They answer question from the OI community and from the medical community.
+MAC members volunteer their time and expertise to review OI Foundation publications, and to advise the OI Foundation’s CEO, staff, and Board of Directors on the implications of new research discoveries and new medicines or treatments related to OI.
+They answer questions from the OI community and from the medical community.
 They also attend meetings in their specialty areas as representatives of the OI Foundation.
 MAC members speak at OI Foundation national and regional conferences, participate in the OI Foundation’s annual scientific meeting and every 3 years in the International OI Scientific Meeting.

 Francis Glorieux, OC, MD, PhD - Chairman

 - Canadian Shriners Hospitals for Children, Shriners Hospitals for Children, Montreal, Quebec and McGill University in Montreal

 - Principal Investigator, Brittle Bone Disorders Consortium site in Montreal, Qc, Canada